Keck-FOBOS/fiberlab/docs/scripts.rst

 .. include:: help/fiberlab_browse_images.rst

-The script trolls through the directory you point it two and shows you the following image:
+The script trolls through the directory you point it to and shows you the following image:

 .. figure:: figures/browse_example.png